Care & Services

 Individual Child Psychotherapy

-Play is a child’s primary language, so we use play to understand and support your child.
-I partner closely with caregivers through clear goals and periodic parent-only check-ins, and I coordinate with teachers, pediatricians, and other providers as needed.
-Treatment considers the whole family system: strengthening relationships, building co-regulation, and aligning support across home and school.
-I balance a child’s privacy with thoughtful caregiver involvement so everyone feels included and respected.
+Play is a child’s primary language, so treatment often uses play to understand and support the child.
+Caregivers are partnered with through clear goals and periodic parent-only check-ins, with coordination with teachers, pediatricians, and other providers as needed.
+The work considers the whole family system—strengthening relationships, building co-regulation, and aligning support across home and school.
+A child’s privacy is balanced with thoughtful caregiver involvement so everyone feels included and respected.

 Medication Management